MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/choosing-user-mode-or-kernel-mode.md

 <!-- -->

--   For functions that create or modify a drawing service, new drivers must continue to call [GDI support services](../display/gdi-support-services.md) and not their Win32 equivalents.
+-   For functions that create or modify a drawing surface, new drivers must continue to call [GDI support services](../display/gdi-support-services.md) and not their Win32 equivalents.

 -   Instead of using graphics DDI functions for [GDI Floating-Point Services](../display/gdi-floating-point-services.md), you can use the FLOAT data type.